GDG-Team-5/blog-website/README.md

 # Blog Website API Documentation

 ## Introduction
 This repository contains the backend API for a modern blog platform built with Node.js and Express.js.
-The API provides a robust foundation for creating, managing, and interacting with blog content, along with comprehensive user authentication and profile management features.You can find the full API documentation on Postman here: https://documenter.getpostman.com/view/43872045/2sB2ca5ed7
+The API provides a robust foundation for creating, managing, and interacting with blog content, along with comprehensive user authentication and profile management features.
+You can find the full API documentation on Postman here:
+🔗 [View API on Postman] https://documenter.getpostman.com/view/43872045/2sB2ca5ed7

 ### Purpose
 The blog platform is designed to provide a secure, scalable, and feature-rich environment for: